 The Town of Rome has been compliant with the State of Wisconsin’s Smart Growth Plan since the adoption of a Town wide Comprehensive Plan in February of 2004.
 The Town’s Plan has been updated several times since the original adoption date and is currently in the final stages of a ten year review and update process.

-Sand Valley Restoration Trust (SVRT) is a close geographic neighbor to the town of Rome, Wisconsin and is affiliated with Sand Valley Golf Resort.
-SVRT consists of roughly 7000 acres of Red Pine timberland which was acquired in Fall 2016.
-SVRT's plan is, to the best of our ability, restore the land to its original ecological condition.
+Sand Valley Restoration Fund,LLC (SVRF) is a close geographic neighbor to the Town of Rome, Wisconsin and is affiliated with Sand Valley Golf Resort.
+SVRF consists of roughly 7,200 acres of Red Pine timberland which was acquired in Fall 2016.
+SVRF's plan is, to the best of our ability, restore the land to its original ecological condition.
 The restoration process is intended to be done in a methodical, professional, quality manner.
-Ultimately the SVRT land will be a refuge for wildlife as well as a venue for outdoor recreation.In the process of investigating and learning its land, SVRT found several endangered species including Kirtland Warblers, Karner butterflies, and slender glass lizards.
-Working closely with Federal and State Department of Natural Resources, SVRT has been careful to not only preserve the endangered species habitat that currently exists but also create additional habitat that might entice proliferation of both the endangered species and other wildlife as well.
-During the summer of 2016, SVRT in conjunction with the DNR welcomed and participated in organized bird watching outings on its property.
-Participants were generally enthused about their outings and its outcome
+Ultimately the SVRF land will be a refuge for wildlife as well as a venue for outdoor recreation.In the process of investigating and learning its land, SVRF found several endangered species including Kirtland Warblers, Karner Blue Butterflies, and Slender Glass Lizards.
+Working closely with Federal and State Department of Natural Resources, SVRF has been careful to not only preserve the endangered species habitat that currently exists but also create additional habitat that might entice proliferation of both the endangered species and other wildlife as well.

 B. Describe organized bird monitoring or data obtained from researchers or volunteers in the local park system.
 (Exclusions: Programs that receive credit under 4C: Christmas Bird Count, Great Backyard Bird Count, Swift Night Out)